 Wait, what is a blanket club?

-For the Needle & Fred blanket club, you’ll receive 2 shades of yarn every month, with the idea being that you work on a blanket project month by month, and by the end of 2021 you’ll have a glorious blanket finished to snuggle up under.
+For the Needle & Fred blanket club, you’ll receive 2 shades of yarn every month, with the idea being that you work on a blanket project month by month, and by the end of the year you’ll have a glorious blanket finished to snuggle up under.

 Of course, you can keep a blanket project as simple and customised as you like.
 Simply cast on however many stitches you want your blanket to be wide and off you go.
 You can stripe, or fade, go for a modular project, make squares, or work on it in one big piece.
 But if you’re after something a little more detailed, or are more comfortable working from a pattern’s instructions.